-Close to 100 career researchers, librarians, and students participated in the HASS Research Data Commons and Indigenous Research Capability Computational Skills Summer School, held in Sydney/Gadigal Country on 7 and 8 February 2023.
+Close to 100 early-career researchers, librarians and students participated in the HASS Research Data Commons and Indigenous Research Capability Computational Skills Summer School, held in Sydney/Gadigal Country on 7 and 8 February 2023.

 The Summer School aimed to uplift the digital research skills of researchers from academia and Aboriginal community-controlled organisations to enable data-intensive research and decision-making.